Welcome to Shanghai

 Around Shanghai

 Most Shanghai subways stops offer escalator and/or elevator access, but some may be under-maintained, and buses are not equipped with facilities for passengers with mobility issues.
-Sidewalks are usually crowded and often uneven, and some streets may not have sidewalks.
+Sidewalks may also present a challenge for students using mobility aids, as they are sometimes uneven or have heavy foot (and motorbike) traffic.
 Most street intersections and buildings provide curb cuts, though it’s still possible to find some without.
-Some major intersections can only be crossed by pedestrian bridge (footbridge), many of which do not have elevator or escalator access.
-In general, public facilities designed to help those with disabilities are few in number and often not well-maintained.

 Health & Diet